igor47/blog/_posts/2012-08-12-handle-passwords-with-keychain.md

 title: Handle passwords with Keychain
 ---

-I once considred 1password, but playing with
-Keychain, which ships with OS X, I found out it does all I need from a password manager.
+I considred [1password][1password], but playing with Keychain, which ships with OS X, I found out it does all I need from a password manager.
 No need for any browser extensions or app store purchases.
-It's all built in to OS X, as long as you use Chrome or Safari.
+It's all built in to OS X.

 Safari and Chrome both save and fetch passwords from Keychain.
 You want to have the encrypted keychain you'll store all your passwords in backed up.
 I store it